Your cultural experience awaits!

 Hours and Admission

-The National Hispanic Cultural Center Visual Arts Museum is temporarily closed due to maintenance issues until further notice.
+The remaining facilities of the National Hispanic Cultural Center campus are temporarily closed until further notice.
 We apologize for the inconvenience.
 Please check this space for more information.

 Tuesday–Sunday, 10 am–4 pm